Bacondish2023/model_compiler_for_papyrusrt/README.md

 (Codegen functionality uses Papyrus-RT's standalone code generator.)

-This project has implementation of the Model Compiler for Papyrus-RT, and sample project(you can build and run).
+This project has implementation of the Model Compiler for Papyrus-RT, and example project(you can build and run).

 ## Motivation